Idov31/Nidhogg/README.md

 - Thread protection
 - Registry operations

-## Script Execution
+## Script Execution (DEPRECATED IN V2.0)

 Since version v1.0, Nidhogg can execute [NidhoggScripts](https://github.com/Idov31/NidhoggScript) - a tool that allows one to execute a couple of commands one after another, thus, creating playbooks for Nidhogg.
-To see how to write one check out the [wiki](https://github.com/Idov31/NidhoggScript/wiki)
+To see how to write one check out the [wiki](https://github.com/Idov31/NidhoggScript/wiki).

+Due to hard maintainability and the fact that it isn't a popular feature, it has been deprecated in version v2.0 and will be removed in the next major release.
+It will be replaced with another capability named "Nidhogg Object File" (NOF) for kernel-mode COFF execution, which will have access to Nidhogg's API.

 ## Initial Operations